fatmasevinck/enetLTS/README.md

 # Example: Robust and Sparse Binary Regression (`family="binomial"`)

-For binary regression, we have considered the same NCI-60 data with some regularizations.
-In order to provide an example for binary regression, the response variable is re-organized.
+For binary regression, we have considered the same NCI-60 data with some modifications.
+In order to provide an example for binary regression, the response variable is re-organized as follows.
 If `mean(y)` is smaller than 0.5, the response will be assigned to 0, otherwise, the response will be assigned to 1.
-The predictors are the same as previous section.
+The predictors are the same as in the previous section.

 ```R
 > y <- protein[, 92]